ndeadly/MissionControl/README.md

 It is recommended after rebooting to also disconnect any physically connected controllers from the console, delete the pairing database, and re-pair via bluetooth to make sure your existing Switch controllers have the correct hardware ID stored and can be recognised properly.
 To delete the database, navigate to `System Settings->Controllers and Sensors->Disconnect Controllers`

-***IMPORTANT: Atmosphère >= 0.14.2 is required to run this version.
-Older versions will hang at the Nintendo logo during boot.
+***IMPORTANT: Atmosphère >= 0.14.2 is required to run the latest release of MissionControl.
+Older Atmosphere versions will cause a hang at the Nintendo logo during boot.
-Users upgrading from the previous version of MissionControl are also advised to wipe their pairing database and re-pair controllers running v0.2.0.
+Users upgrading from version 0.1.0 of MissionControl are also advised to wipe their pairing database and re-pair controllers running 0.2.0 or greater.
 Failure to wipe the old entries may result in non-switch controllers being detected incorrectly.***

 ### Usage
-Install MissionControl to your SD card, reboot the console and then pair controllers as you normally would via the `Controllers->Change Grip/Order` screen.
+Install MissionControl to your SD card and reboot the console.

+MissionControl runs as a background process and makes use of the system's native UI to handle controllers.
+The controller pairing dialog can be accessed from the home screen via  `Controllers->Change Grip/Order`.
+While sitting on this screen, place your controller in pairing mode (see below) and wait for it to connect to the console.
 Once paired, controllers will reconnect automatically when woken up.
+There is no need to re-pair them every time.

 Most native features *should* just work (with the exception of things like firmware update).
 If you find something that's broken please create an issue.